-- 1. Land at Castelmer Fruit Farm, Kingston near Lewes is allocated for the development of 10 to 12 residential dwellings (class C3 use).
+- Land at Castelmer Fruit Farm, Kingston Near Lewes is allocated for the development of up to 12 residential dwellings (Class C3 Use).
 Planning permission will not be granted for any other uses.
-Detailed proposals that meet the following site specific development requirements will be permitted: - a) The woodland within the northern portion of the site shall be made publicly accessible; - b) To enhance biodiversity and provide for protected species; - c) Protect and enhance trees within the site worthy of retention; - d) Provide a suitably landscaped transition at the site boundaries; - e) The location of new housing and access roads to have regard to areas of surface water flooding and potential groundwater emergence; - f) Safe vehicular and pedestrian access and egress should be provided and an internal road layout which provides for larger vehicles including refuse vehicles; - g) To provide all necessary vehicular parking on-site to avoid additional on street parking in local roads; and - h) The site layout must not include opportunities to provide future vehicular access into either adjacent fields or the remainder of the Castelmer Fruit Farm site
+Detailed proposals that meet the following site specific development requirements will be permitted: - a) To enhance biodiversity and provide for protected species; - b) Protect and enhance trees within the site worthy of retention; - c) Provide a suitably landscaped transition at the site boundaries; - d) The location of new housing and access roads to have regard to areas of surface water flooding and potential groundwater emergence; - e) Safe vehicular and pedestrian access and egress should be provided and an internal road layout which provides for larger vehicles including refuse vehicles; - f) To provide all necessary vehicular parking on-site to avoid additional on street parking in local roads; and - g) The site layout must not include opportunities to provide future vehicular access into either adjacent fields or the remainder of the Castelmer Fruit Farm site (other than a narrow single track for the purpose of maintaining the land).